 The Story of Ray Markman-Part 10

-Lonagan pours a shot or so into two tumblers, leans back and inhales the aroma of the scotch.
+Lonagan pours a jigger or two into our tumblers, leans back and inhales the aroma of the scotch.
 He grins.
 “Warmin’ up won’t do ‘im no good.”

-“Shuttup and have some.
+“Shuttup ‘n’ drink it.
 I know what I’m doin’.”
 He downs his and pours another, then pulls out his notes.
-“Lemme give you what I got left on Ray Markman.
-Where d’ya want me to start?”
+“Lemme give ya what I got left on Ray Markman.
+Where d’ya want I should start?”

 “Tell me why he leaves Britannica.”